Alex Jones and Infowars test the limit of free speech on the internet

 So, Facebook, YouTube, Apple, LinkedIn, Spotify and Pinterest have all shut off Infowars.
 What about Twitter?

-In its earlier days, Twitter said it considered itself "The free speech wing of the free speech party."
-As such, the company has historically been cautious about taking any action against users on its service.
+In its earlier days, Twitter said it considered itself "the free speech wing of the free speech party."
+As such, the company has historically been cautious about taking action against users on its service.

-On Monday, after other tech companies took action against Jones and Infowars, Twitter said it was not taking any action because it was not currently in violation of Twitter or its Periscope live streaming service's rules.
+After other tech companies cut off access for Jones and Infowars, Twitter said Monday it wasn't doing the same because Jones and Infowars aren't currently in violation of Twitter or its Periscope streaming service's rules.

 What does Infowars say?

-The company didn't respond to a request for comment, but on a stream Monday, Jones said the move was "cultural imperialism of the San Francisco tech elite."
+The company didn't respond to a request for comment, but on a livestream Monday, Jones said the move was "cultural imperialism of the San Francisco tech elite."

 Twitter, Twitter's Periscope, Gab.ai, Facebook's Instagram, Google +, Snapchat, Ustream, Vimeo, Flickr, Disclose.tv, Minds, TuneIn, Stitcher.